 Google first publicized site speed as a ranking factor back in 2010.
-Almost a decade later, in 2019, Google has evolved to apply the same standard to mobile websites which now account for the majority of internet usage.
+A decade later in 2020, Google has evolved to apply the same standard to mobile websites which now account for the majority of internet usage.
 It’s no secret that attention spans have decreased while expectations for speed have increased and internet users aren’t going to wait around for a site to load.
 Site speed optimization offers the following benefits:

 - Search Optimization: Google prioritizes websites that appeal to user needs (like fast loading times)